skramm/spaghetti/docs/spaghetti_faq.md

 - **Q**: *What version of Boost libraries does this require?*<br>
 **A**: None, if you do not intend to use the provided Asio Wrapper class.
-If you do, then this has been tested as successful against Boost 1.54 to 1.90 (see GH actions job using Ubuntu 26.04, that ships with 1.90).
+If you do, then this has been tested as successful against Boost 1.54 to 1.90, see [GH actions job](https://github.com/skramm/spaghetti/actions) using Ubuntu 26.04, that ships with 1.90.
 Please post issue in case of trouble with a later Boost release, so it can be fixed.

 - **Q**: *How does this library relate to the UML state machine definition